opencv/opencv/modules/core/doc/basic_structures.rst

         // works, but looks a bit obscure.
         A.row(i) = A.row(j) + 0;

-        // this is a bit longe, but the recommended method.
+        // this is a bit longer, but the recommended method.
         A.row(j).copyTo(A.row(i));

 Mat::col